- SEO builds visibility: Most patients search online before choosing a provider, making search rankings critical to practice growth.

 Why is SEO for doctors so important?

-So when patients search online for a healthcare provider, practices that invest in medical SEO tactics will appear higher in the search rankings, get more website traffic, and attract more new patients.
+Around 79% of patients often or sometimes search online for doctors, according to Tebra’s 6th Patient Perspectives survey.
+When patients search online for a healthcare provider, practices that invest in medical SEO tactics will appear higher in the search rankings, get more website traffic, and attract more new patients.

 Common medical SEO tactics